-For anyone who loves going on motorcycle trips, or wants to take their outings to the next level, motorcycle campers may be just want you need.
-These are compact little RVs that are sized and weighted so that they can be easily be towed by a motorcycle.
+If you like the idea of going on motorcycle camping trips, or want to take outings to the next level, these motorcycle campers may be just what you are looking for.
+These are compact little RVs that are sized and weighted so that they can be easily be towed by a larger motorcycle.

 What could be better than hitting the open roads and touring without limits?
 No more looking up hotels and motels in sketchy areas, you can stop and sleep almost anywhere your wheels can take you.